Akhil1205/dbms_project/README.md

 Delete Crime details
 - Fir with the selected crime id can be deleted
 - The deleted fir is stored in the fir_backup table by using trigger

-# INSTALLATION AND RUNNING

-XAMPP AND STREAMLIT HAS TO BE INSTALLED

-APACHEA ND MYSQL SHOULD BE RUNNING BEFORE IMPLEMENTATION

-Code to start the Application

-`streamlit run app.py`

-`app.py` is the home page

-After running the application Home page will be displayed.

-Select the login option from the select queue and then Do as indicated in the functionalities.